SDGforskning/sdg-strings/SDG05_query_action_WoS.md

      )
         NEAR/5
+        ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"
+        OR "female$"
-        ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "pregnan*" OR "maternity" OR "maternal"
+        OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR wife" OR "wives" OR "girlfriend$"
-        OR "gender*" OR "transgender*" OR
+        OR "pregnan*" OR "maternity" OR "maternal"
+        OR "gender*"
+        OR "transgender*"
+        OR
+            ("sex"
-            ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*" OR "violence")
+            NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*" OR "violence")
             )
         )
 )